106: The Crawling Hand

-Prince (born Prince Rogers Nelson) is a Minneapolis musician who was one of the seminal musical talents of the 1980s; in particular, his albums 1999, Purple Rain, and Sign o’ the Times were phenomenally successful.
+Prince (born Prince Rogers Nelson, 1958-2016) was a Minneapolis musician who was one of the seminal musical talents of the 1980s; in particular, his albums 1999, Purple Rain, and Sign o’ the Times were phenomenally successful.
 Most estimates of Prince’s height peg it at about 5’2”.

 Coconut cream pie.
 Just doesn’t figure.

 Coconut (and banana) cream pies were favorite desserts somehow whipped up by Mary Ann on the aforementioned Gilligan’s Island.

 Now, to catch a hand, you’ve got to think like a hand.
 I’ll lay out some Press-On Nails.
 Yeah, that would work.
 Maybe some lotion, Lubriderm?
 Yeah.
 I know!
 Some Isotoner gloves!
 That would work great.

 See above note on catching thieves.
 Lee Press-on Nails—artificial fingernails with an adhesive backing—were advertised constantly with low-budget TV commercials during the 1980s.
 While similar products are still available, Lee Press-On Nails, and their maker, Lee Pharmaceuticals, are no more.
 See above note on Lubriderm.
 Isotoner gloves were first manufactured in 1910 by the Aris Glove Company and are currently made by Totes-Isotoner.